MoniVibe/HeadlessRebuildTool/headless_bank_runbook.md

   - [Space4XHeadlessLoopProof] PASS Docking ...
 - Notes:
   - Behavior proof disables patrol/attack/wing directive checks when the scenario path ends with space4x_smoke.json.
+  - Known issue: if the scenario does not spawn full loop behaviors, S5 will FAIL with reason=missing_loops; log it as a Tier 2 advisory and track in headlesstasks/backlog without blocking promotion.

 ---